Browse/search for people

 Dr Bettina Schirrmeister

 I am an evolutionary biologist interested in the early history of life on Earth and the origin of multicellularity.
 My work focuses mainly on the evolution of cyanobacteria, formerly known as blue green algae.
 Cyanobacteria originated probably already in the Archean Eon.
 Around 2.4 billion years ago they are responsible for an increase of atmospheric oxygen, referred to as the Great Oxygenation Event (GOE).
-First evidence for various unicellular and multicellular cyanobacterial species is found in rocks from the famous, 1.88 by old, Gunflint chert in Canada.
+First evidence for various unicellular and multicellular cyanobacterial species is found in 2 billion year old rocks from the Belcher islands and Gunflint chert in Canada.
 With my work I hope to identify, (i) the origin of cyanobacteria, (ii) the diversification of morphological groups within this phylum, and (iii) the consequences this might have had on the early co-evolution of life and Earth.

-To investigate these exciting questions I use methods of molecular phylogenetics in combination with fossil data from the Precambrian.
+To investigate these exciting questions I use methods of molecular phylogenomics in combination with 3D- analyses of fossilized microbial communities from the Precambrian.
 To see updates on my current status of research, please have a look at my project webpage evoxyproject.wordpress.com

 Dr Schirrmeister currently teaches 2 courses:

 Edit this profile If you are Dr Bettina Schirrmeister, you can edit this page.
 Login required.